relational field session

 A live practice that removes familiar ways of managing group life

-Relational Field Session is a 90-minute live practice where people enter group interaction without access to familiar tools of control: steering, clarification, consensus, or caretaking.
+The session is a 90-minute live practice where people enter group interaction without access to familiar tools of control: steering, clarification, consensus, or caretaking.

 Nothing is discussed before it happens.
 Very little is explained while it’s happening.
 What matters is how people adjust once they are already implicated.